yua10/rock_paper_Scissors/week-1/front-end-testing/dom-testing-challenge/README.md

   - Proactive testing uncovers potential weaknesses or flaws in the code that can be addressed before they become larger issues in production.

 - **Collaboration with quality in mind**
   - Testing encourages a culture of quality, where developers collaborate to ensure the code they contribute is not only functional but also thoroughly tested and error-free.

+### Interpersonal Skills during Projects

+Whilst practicing these skills keep in mind, these are developing the behaviours and techniques we expect you to use whilst in your teams during both projects.